Rughalt/D35E/README.md

-# Foundry VTT 3.5 Edition
+# Foundry VTT DND 3.5e

-An implementation of the 3.5e Dungeons and Dragons system for Foundry Virtual Tabletop (http://foundryvtt.com).
+An implementation of the 3.5e DND system for Foundry Virtual Tabletop (http://foundryvtt.com).

 The software component of this system is distributed under the GNUv3 license